Working with men to achieve gender equality

 Men, boys, women and girls need to work together to shift the unwritten rules that discriminate against women and restrict their freedoms.

 Gender inequality is rooted in the widely held belief that men are superior to women, and that men are entitled to be in control of women in their personal lives, their communities and in society as a whole.
 Women for Women International first piloted a men’s engagement programme in Nigeria, in 2002.
-Since then, we have worked with more than 15,000 men across six countries to support women’s rights.
+Since then, we have worked with almost 21,000 men across six countries to support women’s rights.
 We place a particular focus on training leaders in communities (including religious, traditional, military and civil society leaders) so that they can use their influence to help protect and promote women’s rights and gender equality.

 Men's engagement in Afghanistan